 Striving every day to become better is not an easy job.
 It’s not a joy ride, or a walk in the part.
 It’s hard work.
 And hard work wears you out.
 If you’re not balancing this hard work, sooner or later you’ll hit a wall.
-You’ll be burned out.
+You’ll reach a state called “burnout”.
 I know you know the feeling: suddenly, life’s not nice anymore, everything around you is tasteless and you wonder where are you going anyway.
-Being burned out is a real danger.
+A burnout is a real danger.
 And a hell of a situation to deal with.

 1. You Find Excuses Faster Than Solutions

 You have to do something, but out of nowhere comes an excuse.
 A really good one.
 And you don’t have to do that thing anymore.
 Now isn’t that wonderful?
 You weren’t so into that anyway.
 What a relief to find a really good excuse, isn’t it?

 Well, not exactly.
 Finding excuses faster than solutions is a sign that you’re rejecting your reality.
 It’s an early sign of escapism.
 If you weren’t be so tired, the idea of an excuse didn’t even cross your mind.
 You would just do that thing and move on.
 You’re better than you think you are.

 2. Your Favorite Relaxation Is Making You Nauseous

 Let’s say you really enjoy watching soccer.
 But you start noticing that watching soccer is not so refreshing anymore.
 In fact, it’s so boring, that you can almost puke on it.
 What’s that game about, anyway?
 Goals?
 To hell with goals, give me something better.

 Not being able to recharge yourself is a pretty clear sign that your system is getting overloaded.
 Unfortunately, instead of cutting the main power and relax, most of the people are trying to get satisfaction by increasing the relaxation stimulus.
 Which overload the system even more.

 3. You Sleep More Than Usual But Worse